Skip to content

 direnv and mise both refuse to evaluate config files that haven’t been explicitly approved per worktree (direnv allow / mise trust).
 The first time a workspace under a repo hits this, Claudette opens the Environment trust needed modal with one row per affected provider:

-• Trust — runs the trust command (mise trust / direnv allow) in the repo’s main checkout AND every existing worktree under it, then persists repo_trust = "allow" so any future workspace in this repo auto-trusts silently on first resolve via the env-provider plugin’s retry path.
+• Trust — runs the trust command (mise trust / direnv allow) in the repo’s main checkout AND every existing worktree under it.
+For mise, Claudette persists repo_trust = "allow" so future workspaces in this repo can auto-trust on first resolve.
+For direnv, Claudette records approved .envrc SHA-256 digests instead: future worktrees auto-allow only when their .envrc content matches a digest you approved.

 • Disable for project — toggles the per-repo enabled = false flag so the dispatcher skips the provider entirely for any worktree under this repo.
 Other env-providers still run.
 You can re-enable from the row’s toggle in Repo Settings → Environment.